 The drug is prescribed for the treatment of angina (decreased cardiac blood flow causing chest discomfort).

-It functions by relaxing or widening the blood vessels, which lowers the heart’s need for oxygen and lessens the burden on the heart, preventing angina (heart- related chest discomfort).
+This medication is short-acting nitrate.
+It functions by relaxing or widening the blood vessels, which lowers the heart’s need for oxygen and lessens the burden on the heart, avoiding angina (heart-related chest discomfort).

-It could result in lightheadedness, dizziness, nausea, headache, flushing, vision problems, postural hypotension, and palpitations.
+It could result in lightheadedness, dizziness, nausea, headache, flushing, vision problems, and palpitations.

 Before using this medication, take the following precautions and notify your doctor:

-If you are allergic to it or to other nitrates, or if you have other allergies,
+- If the person is allergic to the drug or other nitrates, or if the person has other allergies,

-If you are taking any other medication (prescribed, non-prescribed, or herbal products),
+- If the person is taking any other medication (prescribed, non-prescribed, or herbal products),

-If you have or ever had a heart attack or other cardiac disease (such as congestive heart failure), anemia (low red blood cells), hypotension (low blood pressure), abnormally fast heart rate, head injury, dehydration, kidney disease, hepatic issues,
+- If the person has or ever had a heart attack or other cardiac disanaemiaanemia (low red blood cells), increased pressure inside the skull, hypotension (low blood pressure), abnormally fast heart rate, head injury, dehydration, stomach cramps,

-If you have undergone any type of surgery,
+- If the person has undergone any type of surgery i.e., eye or ear surgery,

-While taking this medication, limit your alcohol usage since it increases your chances of developing blurred vision, dizziness, or drowsiness.
+- While taking this medication, limit alcohol usage since it increases the chances of developing blurred vision, dizziness, or drowsiness.
 It may also cause a loss of alertness.

-Avoid abruptly discontinuing this medication without consulting to your doctor.
+- Avoid abruptly discontinuing this medication without consulting the doctor.
+Otherwise, the person can get a serious angina attack.

-The adverse effects of this medicine may affect older people more severely.
+- The adverse effects of this medication may affect elder people more severely.

-Consult your doctor if you are pregnant or breastfeeding.
+- Consult a doctor if the person is pregnant or breastfeeding.